If your horse is showing signs of acute laminitis, they require emergency veterinary attention and prompt treatment.

 In severe cases of laminitis that have progressed to founder, tenotomy of the deep flexor tendon may be used to reduce the pulling forces exerted by the DDFT on the coffin bone.

 A tenotomy may enable the coffin bone to return to a normal position in the hoof capsule.

 Step 7) Consult a Farrier for Therapeutic Hoof Care

 An experienced farrier can provide corrective trimming and shoeing to assist in the treatment of laminitis by preventing further stress on the laminae.

 Horses with laminitis benefit from trimming and shoeing strategies that shift the forces of weight-bearing to the rear of affected hooves.
 The body weight should be distributed over hoof structures including the frog, heels, bars, and sole.

 Trimming and shoeing techniques help to reduce the damaging leverage forces on the toe region of the hoof and reduce the point of break-over.
 They also aim to restore a healthy angle of the coffin bone relative to the hoof capsule.

 EVA foam, styrofoam, and various types of impression materials are commonly applied to the bottom of the hooves to help treat laminitis.
 The goal of these materials is to relieve pressure on the laminae to prevent further damage and reduce pain.

-Some horses benefit from being shod with heart bar or egg bar shoes.
+Some horses benefit from being shod with heart bar shoes.
 Therapeutic components such as pads and wedges may be used in addition to shoes.
-Barefoot trimming is beneficial for some horses recovering from laminitis, whereas others require the support of shoes and padding materials to be comfortable during their recovery process.
+Barefoot trimming is beneficial for most horses recovering from laminitis, and is used with boots and pads until the horse is comfortable without them.